 White beans, specifically, are the gentlest of all beans, the easiest to digest.
 So White Bean Chicken Chili was a natural first-legume recipe to try out on our bodies.
 We all loved it.
 (There’s even a dairy-free version.)

-USING A CROCK POT FOR COOKING BEANS
+CROCK POT for COOKING BEANS

 The crock pot/slow cooker is not only a tool of convenience.
 It is this primarily, yes, and I am SO grateful for the freedom it adds to my kitchen.
 But when it comes to beans, it is also a tool of precision.
 Steady, low heat, it turns out, is vital for creating soft, digestible beans.